Code-Institute-Submissions/RHoganD-Riding-Centre_DecResub/README.md

  ![html error](/asset/images/Readme-Images/error%20%20html%20validation.png)
    * It said that the frameborder attribute on the iframe element ID is obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors.

-* Unfixed Bugs
+* Fixed Bugs

-  The hamburger menu that I manage to create thanks to the Youtube videos.
-Did not perform as expected because of the error from Javascript.
-Tired to fix it as it was an undefine type error according to Chrome Develops tools, stating that the "toggle" cannot read the unknown class.
-I use website that helps to analyse the Javascript code, with no results.
-  This error will be for the next course in Javascript.
-Where I will have a better understanding debugging Javascript.
+  The hamburger menu was not working as expected.
+However this has been fixed and the Javascript code is working as intended.

+  # Technologies Used
-# Acknowledgments
+# Main Languages Used
-The site was completed as a part of a Full Stack Software Developer Diploma at the Code Institute and is my Portfolio Project 1.
-I would like to thank my mentor Mitko, who has been a great help in thi sproject.
-Luke Walters, is always there when needed.
-His help is invaluable.
-Mike Ralph,  for the insight, provided with the responsiveness Thanks to all of you for making this submission possible.
+* HTML5
+* CSS3

+# Frameworks, Libraries & Programs Used
+* Google Fonts - for the font families: Gentium Book, Poppins, &  San-serif was used as a default font.
+* Font Awesome - to add icons to the social links in the footer element and throught the site.
+* GitPod - to creat my html files & styling sheet before pushing the project to Github.
+* GitHub - to store my repository for submission.
+* Am I Responsive? - to ensure the project looked good across all devices.
 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 *  In the GitHub repository, navigate to the Settings tab.
 On the left-hand side under GitHub Copilot, select Pages.
 *  From the source section drop-down menu, select the Master Branch.
 Once the master branch has been selected, the page will
    display a notification about the data being saved.
 *  After that, you will see the link of your deployed project that indicates successful deployment.
+The live link can be found [here](https://rhogand.github.io/Riding-Centre/)
 # Credits
 ## Content
  * The font used came from Google Fonts
  * The icons in the footer were taken from Font Awesome
  * The booking Form were taken from the Youtube video
+ * The design of the gallary iimages was taken from the love running project.
  ## Media
  * The images used for the gallery page were taken from pexels.

+ # Acknowledgments
+The site was completed as a part of a Full Stack Software Developer Diploma at the Code Institute and is my Portfolio Project 1.
+I would like to thank my mentor Mitko, who has been a great help in thi sproject.
+Luke Walters, is always there when needed.
+His help is invaluable.
+Mike Ralph,  for the insight, provided with the responsiveness Thanks to all of you for making this submission possible.